 For the white wine of JL Chave, the grapes are vinified in a combination of 33% in French oak casks and 67% in stainless steel tanks.
 The blend for Chave Hermitage Blanc is almost always 80% Marsanne and 20% Roussanne, though that can vary a bit, depending on the vintage.

 Following fermentation, the wine is racked off its fine lees.
 The wines are then aged in a combination of mostly new and used, French oak barrels, with a small portion that is also aged in stainless steel tanks for up to 18 months before bottling.
 For JL Chave Hermitage Blanc, the average production is close to 1,250 cases per year.

 Jean Louis Chave Cuvee Cathelin

 But I have started rethinking my position on Chave Cuvee Cathelin.
-A bottle of the 1990, tasted in late 2016, blew me away.
-It was rich, concentrated, lush and showed an incredible, voluptuous character.
-It as not light, or as refined, but it offered a stunning, fruit profile, with a finish that did not quit.
+A bottle of the 1990, which was tasted in late 2016, blew me away.
+It was rich, concentrated, lush, and showed an incredible, voluptuous, yet vibrant character.
+It was not light, or as refined, but it offered a stunning, fruit profile, with a finish that did not quit.

 JL Chave Vin de Paille

 Jean Louis Chave also produces a minuscule amount of Vin de Paille, a dessert wine made from grapes left to dry on straw mats for 3 months.
 The wine is then vinified and aged in oak barrels.
 It can take about 24 months before the fermentation is completed.

 The wine is then aged for about 48 months before bottling.
 The blend is on average, 90% Marsanne and 10% Roussanne.
 Interestingly, JL Chave Vin de Paille is quite high in alcohol, reaching a whopping 16% in 1990.
 Yet, there is no sensation of heat.